-This pattern was a request from a fellow crocheter.
+This purse closure pattern was a request from a fellow crocheter.
 It was quick and easy for me to do, so I decided to publish it before I had the chance to crochet up a bag to put it on.
-So, what you see here today is just the closure, but I’m hoping to have a picture soon of what it looks like on a bag.
+So, what you see here today is just the closure.

-The closure is attached to the top center on one side of the bag, and then folded over the top and closed at the side.
-It’s a great closure on it’s own, but could also work on a zippered purse.
+The bag closure is attached to the top center on one side of the bag, and then folded over the top and closed at the side.
+It’s a great closure on it’s own, but could also work on a zippered purse for extra security.

 And best of all, it can be used on almost any bag or purse.
 It can also be modified to any width or length.